Yeni Mosque, Thessaloniki: History

-As a religious venue again
+Restoration as a mosque

-In 2012 for the first time in 90 years the mosque opened for worship during the Ramadan festival by decision of the then-mayor of the city, Yiannis Boutaris, who sought to attract Muslim tourists.
-At the request of the Greek Ministry of National Education and Religious Affairs, an imam and a muezzin were assigned by the mufti of Xanthi, who is appointed by the ministry.
+In 2012, the mayor of the city, Yiannis Boutaris, sought to attract Muslim tourists and decided to re-open the mosque for worship during Ramadan.
+It was the first time in 90 years that the mosque was used for worship.
+At the request of the Greek Ministry of Education, Religious Affairs and Sports, an imam and a muezzin were assigned by the mufti of Xanthi, who is appointed by the ministry.
 Members of the Macedonia-Thrace Muslims' Education and Culture Association protested this decision and called for the people not to attend.
-After the prayer, the mosque closed again and the imam and muezzin returned to Xanthi.
+After Ramadan, the mosque closed again and the imam and muezzin returned to Xanthi.

-And again in April 2024 it opened once more for the city's Muslim population on the occasion of the Ramazan Bayram, which was preached in both Greek and Arabic by Egyptian imam Taha Abdelgalil; it was covered in press as first time in 102 years that celebrations for the Eid were held in Yeni Mosque.
-This continued in 2025 as well.
+In April 2024 (and again in 2025) the mosque was re-opened for the city's Muslim population on the occasion of the Ramazan Bayram, which was preached in both Greek and Arabic by Egyptian imam Taha Abdelgalil.
+It was the first time in 102 years that celebrations for the Eid al-Fitr were held in Yeni Mosque.

 Architecture

-The Yeni Mosque is an example of eclectic architecture with several Renaissance and Baroque elements that prevailed in Europe at the time, though at the same time it incorporates traditional Islamic architecture with neoclassical influences.
+The Yeni Mosque is an example of eclectic architecture with several Baroque and Renaissance elements that prevailed in Europe at the time, though at the same time it incorporated traditional Islamic architecture with neoclassical influences.
 Mark Mazower described it as "art nouveau meets a neo-Baroque Alhambra, with a discreet hint of the ancestral faith in the star of David patterns."

-The building has a rectangular shape, measuring 23.30m x 14.90m externally.
-Its volume is divided into two parts, the higher of which contains the hemispherical dome and the praying room, while the lower rectangular one has a four-pitched roof.
+The building has a rectangular shape, measuring 23.3 by 14.9 m externally.
+Its volume is divided into two parts, the higher of which contains the hemispherical dome and the prayer room, while the lower rectangular one has a four-pitched roof.
 Internally, it is divided into three room spaces at ground level; the main entrance leads to the taller rectangular space that contains the minaret's entrance and the staircase to the second floor on its southwestern side.
 A door connects the room to the vestibule, from where a staircase leads to the roof and the upper floor that runs around the prayer hall at dome height.
-The third space is the square prayer hall with a side of 13.70m, which also contains the sacred mihrab, or the praying niche.
+The third space is the square prayer hall with a side of 13.7 m, which also contains the sacred mihrab, or the praying niche.
 The praying hall is separated from the vestibule by a colonnade consisting of two columns and pilasters.

 The Ottoman and Italian inscription with Vitaliano Poselli's name, the sundial with instructions written in Ottoman Turkish, and the inscription above the mihrab are all preserved to this day.
-Additionally, owing to the times it was used as an archaeological museum, several ancient Greek, Roman and early Christian artefacts (such as marble sarcophagi and stelae) are still lying outside, scattered in the mosque's courtyard.
+Additionally, owing to the times it was used as an archaeological museum, several ancient Greek, Roman and early Christian artefacts (such as marble sarcophagi and stelae) are lying outside, scattered in the mosque's courtyard.

 The mosque, which is built to face the direction of Mecca, is located at an angle to the rest of the urban fabric and the plot it is built on.